MamaCodet/MamaCodet/README.md

  ---

 ###### <samp>I have been involved in SharePoint and Custom .NET development for over 10 years.
 As a #MumInTech, it's especially important to me to provide a healthy and pragmatic view of IT and therefore never miss an opportunity to tinker and code with my seven-year-old son as he needs.
-In addition, I am involved as a mentor with CyberMentor, an online STEM platform just for girls, where I regularly mentor mentees interested in technology and IT.</samp>
+In addition, I am involved as a mentor with CyberMentor, an online STEM platform just for girls, where I regularly mentor young mentees interested in technology and IT.</samp>

  ---